Engin-Boot/get-started/look-forward.md

 ### Do

 - Submit your best effort
-- Precision is more valuable than correctness
+- Precision is more valuable than correctness.
 This way, your failures will help you succeed.
 - Seek reviews
 - Make _reasonable_ assumptions